 - Are they closing on the same date?

 - Are there separate closing statements and escrow instructions?

 - Are there two separate exchange agreements and separate bank accounts holding the exchange funds?

-When you have more than one property to dispose of, it’s important to evaluate whether you have one or more exchanges and understand the consequences.
+When an investor has more than one property to dispose of and wishes to engage in a 1031 tax deferred exchange, it’s important to evaluate whether they should establish one or more exchanges and to understand the consequences in each case.
 When considering an exchange, consult with your tax advisor and contact First American Exchange before the sale of your relinquished property.
 As the national leader in 1031 exchanges, First American Exchange can assist you through every step of the process.